SohamSarvaiya/DragAndDrop-Compose/README.md

-etpack Compose: Drag and Drop Demo App (2024)
+Jetpack Compose: Drag and Drop Demo App (2024)

 This repository demonstrates a Drag and Drop feature in Jetpack Compose, enabling users to drag a text item and drop it into a colored box.
 This simple yet effective demo showcases how to use modern Jetpack Compose APIs (2024 updates) to create intuitive and interactive user experiences.